-I wasn’t a shopping addict.
+I don’t have a shopping addiction.

 At least, this is what I would have said if someone would have asked me.
 Yes, I used to buy the same clothing piece in multiple copies and different colors and, yes, I was well aware of how many clothes I already had (I wore most of them just a couple of times, usually in the days that immediately followed their purchase).
 “They are all good quality”, I was assuring myself.
 “I’m investing in my style and wardrobe”, I was saying to myself.
-Also, it was my money, it’s not like I was borrowing any to go shopping and I certainly didn’t use a credit card.
+Also, it was my money, it’s not like I was borrowing any to maintain my shopping addiction and I certainly didn’t use a credit card.

 Fast-forward a few years later and I am on the other side of the barricade, managing to overcome that toxic relationship.
-De-clicking is not made by changing your shopping habits, but by changing your entire perspective of what your personal style means.
+De-clicking is not made by changing your shopping addiction, but by changing your entire perspective of what your personal style means.

 I’ll say it again, to be well understood.
 Regardless if we buy clothes every week, for the sake of having something new to wear, or run in a store each time we have to be part of a special event, the root of our problems does not reside in the way we shop.
 But in the manner we refer to our own style.
 To stop purchasing clothes we’ll never wear (or which we rarely wear or get bored of them rather quickly), we have to go one step further.
 To dig deeper.